lucaslacerdacl/ypto/README.md

 # Ypto
 > Project created to improve acknowledgment in object oriented programming.

-The objective of this project is to improve the Ypto class provided by the documentation in the file POO - TP2.pdf.
+The objective of this project is to improve the Ypto class provided by the documentation in the topic 2.1 in the file "POO - TP2.pdf".

 ## Getting started